Posts

 HR Question:

-We’ve received a lot of resumes recently – some have been for positions we’ve posted, and some are unsolicited.
-Do we have to keep all of these resumes, and if so, how long do we need to keep the resumes and applications?
+We’ve received a lot of resumes recently – some for positions we’ve posted and some unsolicited.
+Do we have to keep all these resumes, and if so, how long do we need to retain resumes and applications?

 HR Answer: